 This invention could help accelerate the development of new and improved battery technologies with better performance and efficiency.
 This could lead to advancements in electric vehicles, renewable energy storage, and portable electronics.

-- Battery Research and Development: By enabling in-situ analysis of electrode materials during operation, scientists can,
+- Battery Research & Development: By enabling in-situ analysis of electrode materials during operation, scientists can,

 - Observe material degradation mechanisms and identify factors that limit battery lifespan